ibm-messaging/mq-container/docs/developer-config.md

 Two channels are created, one for administration, the other for normal messaging:

-* DEV.ADMIN.SVRCONN - configured to only allow the `admin` user to connect into it.
-A user and password must be supplied.
+* DEV.ADMIN.SVRCONN - configured to only allow the admin user to connect into it.
+The `admin` user can be used with the password configured via secret.
 * DEV.APP.SVRCONN - does not allow administrative users to connect.
-Password is optional unless you choose a password for app users.
+Only the `app` user can connect.
+The password would be as configured by the secret.

 ## Web Console